rompeldunk/drop/README.md

 # DropZone + DirectoryList
 Create your own (temporary) fileshare  service on your local webserver.
-Files are deleted after 72 hours (adjustable).
+Files are deleted after 72 hours (adjustable), or/and can be set to random paths for private uplaods.

 ## Demo:
 http://drop.mogieb.net